Starting your freshman year of college? Take a deep breath, savor these wise words

 We thought we'd share some of our favorite moments.
 If you scroll through the thread on your own, you'll find some responses are serious, some are funny, some controversial and some involve swearing, so read at your own discretion!
 But be sure to add your own piece of advice at the end, using our submission form!
 We just may use your answer for a future new story.

 If I could go back 21 years and tell 18-year-old me anything that 18-year-old me would have believed, it’s that it’s all gonna be okay.
-If you’re going through hell, and you will, keep going. — Stacey J. Spiehler (@StaceyJSpiehler) August 18, 2019
+If you’re going through hell, and you will, keep going.— Stacey J. Spumpkins (@StaceyJSpiehler) August 18, 2019

 If you're struggling - with a class, or with life - talk to your prof. Most will bend over backwards to give extra time for assignments & other accommodations so you can complete the course.
 But you have to be proactive.
-Don't wait until you're staring down an F at semester's end — 🌈 Charlotte and the Case of the Troubled Trousers (@literary_lottie) August 18, 2019
+Don't wait until you're staring down an F at semester's end— Charlotte the Spider's Ghost🕷️👻 (@literary_lottie) August 18, 2019

 See?
 Even though you might not agree 100% with every piece of advice on the list, or maybe a certain bit didn't apply to you, we can all likely agree there are some gems here.

 [READ NEXT: Hoping for a smooth freshman year?
 These 5 steps will help your student nail it | Kristen Bell wants to help teachers; could we love her any more? | Calling all teachers, students: A list of companies offering you major deals, discounts this month]

 Graham Media Group 2019